bualoydgreat/presidential-prediction-facial/README.md

 ## Methodology

 The aspirants for the past 6 Presidential elections, since 1992, have been collected as the base data for the model.
-These are all generated manually using [Facial Data Generate Notebook](/FacialDataGenerate.ipynb) then encoded to [Facial Data Generate Notebook](/PH_presidential_feature.xlsx)
+These are all generated manually using [Facial Data Generate Notebook](/FacialDataGenerate.ipynb) then encoded to [Presidential Features Excel](/PH_presidential_feature.xlsx)
 Since data targets are unbalanced SMOTE has been implemented.

 ![Methodology](/Screenshots/methodology.png)